cascadiajs/2018.cascadiajs.com/src/markdown/call-for-sponsors.md

 * 3 complimentary tickets
 * 2 job postings

-### Day One Track ($10k)
+### Day One Track ($10k, 1 available)

 * Highest level of visibility for Day One
 * Booth/Pod/Lounge set-up at conference venue
 * Signage spots at break and lunch areas
 * Logo included talks when published online

-### Opening Party on Thursday (ON HOLD)
+### Opening Party on Thursday ($8k, 4 available)

 Venue TBD.
 This will be the evening social event following Day One.

-### Day Two Track ($10k)
+### Day Two Track ($10k, 1 available)

 * Highest level of visibility for Day Two
 * Booth/Pod/Lounge set-up at conference venue
 * Signage spots at break and lunch areas
 * Logo included talks when published online

-### Closing Party on Friday ($15k)
+### Closing Party on Friday ($8k, 4 available)

 <img src="/livingcomputers.jpg" alt="Living Computer Museum entrance" height="305px" width="500px"/>

 Our Closing Party will be held at the [Living Computer Museum](https://livingcomputers.org).
-Following the final day of talks, we will shuttle our attendees from the Amazon Meeting Center to the Living Computer Museum where we will celebrate the conclusion the conference with food, drinks and hands-on interactive technology!
+Following the final day of talks, head from the Amazon Meeting Center to the Living Computer Museum where we will celebrate the conclusion the conference with food, drinks and hands-on interactive technology!
+We've hand-selected the 5 coolest exhibits for sponsors to set-up next to.

 ## Silver Tier